Justice Dept. push into Trump case could prompt dismissal - KVIA

 He added, “The little tempest that is going on is largely because of the bizarre political environment in which we live.”

-“I wouldn’t make such an argument, and if a president approached me, I would say, ‘Don’t,’” said Stuart Gerson, who led the Justice Department’s Civil Division in President George H.W.
+“I wouldn’t make such an argument, and if a president approached me to do it, I would say, ‘Don’t,’” said Stuart Gerson, who led the Justice Department’s Civil Division in President George H.W.
 Bush’s administration when Barr was attorney general for the first time.

 The Justice Department’s action is consistent with the expansive view of executive authority it has taken under Barr and with its practice of taking legal positions benefiting the president’s personal interests, including asking the Supreme Court just last month to allow him to block critics from his Twitter account.
-It is likely to deepen concerns from critics that the country’s chief law enforcement officer is functioning as a personal lawyer for the president, which Barr has adamantly denied.
+It is likely to deepen concerns from critics that the department is functioning as a private law firm for the president, with the attorney general as his personal lawyer, which Barr has adamantly denied.

-In the Carroll case, the stakes are especially significant since a move to transfer the lawsuit from state to federal court could not only delay it but also lead to its dismissal.
-The move, if allowed, could put the American people on the hook for any money she might be awarded.
-But it could also open the door to the case being thrown out since federal courts have not historically permitted defamation claims against federal employees acting in their official capacity.
+In the Carroll case, the stakes are especially significant since a move to transfer the lawsuit from state to federal court could not only delay it but also lead to its dismissal since federal courts have not historically permitted defamation claims against federal employees for actions taken in their official capacity.

+On Wednesday, Barr described the intervention as “somewhat routine” and said the normal process was followed in this case.
+He told NBC News in an interview broadcast Wednesday that he had been told the Justice Department’s Civil Division was going to become involved and that he thought it was “fine” but did not have to personally sign off on it.

+For instance: The defense of a lawsuit against a postal worker who clips a car on a daily delivery route could be taken over by the federal government since the collision involved the mailman’s official duties.

-He pointed to the Justice Department’s defense more than a decade ago of Rep. Cass Ballenger, R-N.C., who was sued for defamation by an American Muslim civil rights group.
-A judge dismissed the case, ruling that Ballenger made the comments in his official capacity.
+He pointed to the Justice Department’s involvement more than a decade ago in the case of Rep. Cass Ballenger, R-N.C., who was sued for defamation by an American Muslim civil rights group.
+A judge in 2005 dismissed the case, ruling that Ballenger made the comments in his official capacity.

 Legal experts say it’s certainly not unusual for the federal government to seek to take over a state lawsuit against a federal employee, as the department is trying to do here.